keithlowc/NEWEGG-ITEM-AVAILABILITY-NOTIFIER/README.md

 # NEWEGG-ITEM-AVAILABILITY-NOTIFIER

-Scripts that check the availability of a specific item on newegg, and notifies your with sms alert if the item is available
+Script that checks the availability of a specific item on newegg, and notifies your with sms alert if the item is available

 **Note:**